 Saitama Pancake Restaurants

-If you are out and about on Pancake Tuesday, February 25th 2020, and making them at home is not an option, or you’d just fancy treating yourself to some, there are some really great pancake houses around.
+If you are out and about on Pancake Tuesday, February 13th 2024, and / or making them at home is not an option, or you’d just fancy treating yourself to some, there are some really great pancake houses around.
 In Saitama we have a great choice.
-The majority of the family restaurant chains – such as Gusto, Denny’s etc – have pancakes on their menu.
-And a surprising amount of restaurants usually have a choice of at least a dessert pancake.
+For example, the majority of the family restaurant chains – such as Gusto, Denny’s etc – have pancakes on their menu.
+Moreover, a surprising amount of restaurants usually have a choice of at least a dessert pancake.
 We also have a selection of cafes / restaurants whose specialty is pancakes:

 FUJIMI: JS Pancake, Lalaport